Dobbs v. Jackson Women's Health Organization: International

+Alito responded to the international criticism in a keynote address largely about religious liberty to Notre Dame Law School's Religious Liberty Initiative in Rome.
+He mocked several foreign leaders for criticizing the decision, particularly UK Prime Minister Boris Johnson, whose pending resignation Alito referenced; and Prince Harry, Duke of Sussex, who had compared the decision to the 2022 Russian invasion of Ukraine.

+Brazilian president Jair Bolsonaro indirectly signaled his approval, tweeting, "May God continue to give strength and wisdom to those who protect the innocence and future of our children, in Brazil and around the world" the day the decision was released, one day after he had criticized abortion.
 The President of the Vatican's Pontifical Academy for Life, Archbishop Vincenzo Paglia, called the ruling "a powerful invitation to reflect together on the serious and urgent issue of human generativity and the conditions that make it possible".
 Members of some European far-right parties, notably Beatrix von Storch of Alternative for Germany, approved of the decision.

-Brazilian president Jair Bolsonaro indirectly signaled his approval, tweeting, "May God continue to give strength and wisdom to those who protect the innocence and future of our children, in Brazil and around the world," the day the decision was released, one day after he had criticized abortion.
+The reversal of Roe raised concern in several European nations, and the European Parliament urged its member states to protect abortion rights.
 In July 2022, the European Parliament voted 324–155, with 38 abstentions, to condemn the ruling.
+Within weeks of the Dobbs ruling, the French legislature began the process of introducing a bill to amend its constitution to protect abortion as a right.
+The process was completed on March 5, 2024, making France the first country to recognize a constitutional right to abortion since the former Yugoslavia.

-News
+News organizations

 The editorial boards of many news outlets opposed the ruling, including The New York Times, The Washington Post, Los Angeles Times, Chicago Tribune, The Boston Globe, Newsday, Houston Chronicle, Miami Herald, Detroit Free Press, Star Tribune, and The Denver Post.
 The ruling was supported by the senior editorial staff of National Review, and the editorial boards of The Wall Street Journal, The Washington Times, and the New York Post.
 Readership of women-centric news publications increased during the aftermath of the ruling.